 With predictive portraits, your will have the data needed to:

 - Understand the property

-- Develop a thoughtful strategy for approaching the sale
+- Develop a purposeful sales strategy

 A predictive portrait includes three main sections: Personality, Household, and Weather.
-These are divided into separate tabs in the Com Portal, as shown below.

 These three sections provide critical insights on: